daos-stack/daos/doc/admin/hardware.md

     to minimize the number of I/O racks and to optimize floor space, this approach usually requires high-density storage servers.

--   **Disaggregated Storage Model**: In the disaggregated model, the storage nodes are integrated into compute racks and can be either dedicated or shared (e.g., in a hyper-converged infrastructure) nodes.
+-   **Hyper-converged Storage Model**: In this model, the storage nodes are integrated into compute racks and can be either dedicated or shared nodes.
 The DAOS servers are thus massively distributed and storage access is non-uniform and must take locality into account.
-This model is common in hyperconverged infrastructure.
+    This model is common in hyper-converged infrastructure.

-While DAOS is mostly deployed following the pooled model, active research is conducted to efficiently support the disaggregated model as well.
+While DAOS is mostly deployed following the pooled model, active research is conducted to efficiently support the hyper-converged model as well.

 ![](./media/image1.png)